Newspaper Page Text

 Hamilton.

-Hamilton has written repeated
+Hamilton h's written repeated

-letters to President Hoover, to Dr.
+letters to President Hoover, to Dr

-Elwood Mead, commissioner of the
+Elwood Mead, commissioner of th.

-bureau of reclamation in tho de
+bureau of reclamation in th-? de

 partment of the interior, who is in